NikitaKolebaev/Zhelezniy_Shalun/README.md

 * joystick-module to navigate through the vertiacal axis
 * joystick-module to navigate through the horizontal axis

-Here you can see the script of joystick.
+Here you can see the script of controller.

 ```C++
 #include <SPI.h>